bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 # Curve Points

 Elements of GF(p) are represented as 16-octet little-endian integers.
-An element x0 + x1*i of GF(p^2) is represented by the concatenation of the byte strings for x0 and x1.
+An element x0 + x1*i of GF(p^2) is represented on the wire by the concatenation of the byte strings for x0 and x1.
+Implementations will use whatever internal representation they desire, but we will describe the operations on elements of GF(p^2) assuming that X=x0+x1*i, with each x0 and x1 an element of GF(p).

-A point on this curve is represented as a sequence of 64 octets, representing the point's coordinates X = x0 + x1*i and Y = y0 + y1*i.
-The individual coordinates are represented as little-endian integers.
+A point on this curve is serialized as a sequence of 64 octets, representing the point's coordinates X = x0 + x1*i and Y = y0 + y1*i.
+The individual coordinates are serialized as little-endian integers.

 ~~~~~
 |--------------- X ---------------|--------------- Y ---------------|